No Capital Gains Tax on Home Sales Coming Soon? What You Need to Know

 - Additionally, in many cases, their homes hold substantial equity, which they may want to preserve as an emergency resource, through reverse mortgages, or to pass on to loved ones.

-The rationale behind the housing supply argument is that while high mortgage rates, home prices are often the primary reasons people stay in their homes, capital gains taxes can also be a financial barrier that can make selling less appealing.
+The rationale behind the housing supply argument is that while high mortgage rates and home prices are often key reasons people stay in their homes, capital gains taxes can also make selling less appealing.

 Some policymakers argue that removing or raising the tax exclusion limits could make moving more affordable for some homeowners and boost housing turnover.
 (Data indicate that the existing supply of single-family homes remains relatively tight.)